StileDevs/GrowServer/README.md

 ## Database

-Database that we currently use is sqlite3, since its easier & light.
+Database that we currently use is SQLite3, since its easier & light.
+And for the SQL query builder we use Knex.js

 ## Starting server